slab/parchment/README.md

 ### Inline Blot

 Basic implementation of an inline scoped formattable parent Blot.
-Formatting an inline blot by default either wraps itself with another blot or passes the call to the approprate child.
+Formatting an inline blot by default either wraps itself with another blot or passes the call to the appropriate child.

 ### Embed Blot